Delwyn Young: Los Angeles Dodgers

 Young was drafted by the Los Angeles Dodgers in the 4th round of the 2002 MLB draft and signed with them on June 12, 2002.
-After hitting well in the Dodger rookie leagues in 2002 (.300) & 2003 (.323), he played for the Vero Beach Dodgers in 2004, hitting .281 with 22 HRs, 85 RBIs, and 11 SBs earning Baseball America's second team Minor League All-Star honors as well as being a Florida State League All-Star at second base.
+After hitting well in the Dodger rookie leagues in 2002 (.300) & 2003 (.323), he played for the Vero Beach Dodgers in 2004, hitting .281 with 22 home runs, 85 RBI, and 11 stolen bases, earning Baseball America's second team Minor League All-Star honors as well as being a Florida State League All-Star at second base.
 In 2005, with the Double-A Jacksonville Suns, he hit .296 with 16 HRs and 62 RBIs, leading to his promotion to the Triple-A Las Vegas 51s.
 He hit .325 with the 51s in 36 games the remainder of the season.
 While he was with the 51s, the organization decided to change his position, moving him from second base to the outfield.
-He spent the entire 2006 season with the 51s, hitting .273 with 18 HRs and 98 RBIs, though he had a high strikeout total with 104 strikeouts.
+He spent the entire 2006 season with the 51s, hitting .273 with 18 HRs and 98 RBI, though he had a high strikeout total with 104 strikeouts.

-He made his MLB debut with the Dodgers on September 7, 2006, against the New York Mets at Shea Stadium.
+Young made his MLB debut with the Dodgers on September 7, 2006, against the New York Mets at Shea Stadium.
 He went hitless in one at bat.
-He appeared in eight games for the Dodgers in September, going hitless in five at bats as a pinch hitter.
+Young appeared in eight games for the Dodgers in September, going hitless in five at bats as a pinch hitter.

-On August 3, 2007, he made his first career start with the Los Angeles Dodgers.
+On August 3, 2007, Young made his first career start with the Dodgers.
 He recorded his first hit as a pinch hitter on August 4 against the Arizona Diamondbacks.
-On August 9, in his second career start, he went 4 for 4 against the Cincinnati Reds.
-He hit his first major league home run on September 25, off Colorado Rockies' Manny Corpas.
-A couple of days later he hit another one off San Francisco Giants' Barry Zito.
+On August 9, in his second career start, he went 4-for-4 against the Cincinnati Reds.
+He hit his first major league home run on September 25, off Colorado Rockies' pitcher Manny Corpas.
+A couple of days later he hit another one off the San Francisco Giants' Barry Zito.

-On April 1, 2008, he hit his first career walk-off single against San Francisco Giants pitcher Keiichi Yabu.
-He battled injuries the rest of the season, and had to undergo off-season surgery on his elbow His attempt to rejoin the Dodgers roster for 2009 was derailed when he suffered another minor injury in spring training, and he began the season on the disabled list.
-He was eventually traded on April 14 to the Pittsburgh Pirates for two players to be named later.
-The Pirates sent Eric Krebs to the Dodgers on May 22, 2009, and they sent Harvey García to the Dodgers on August 1, 2009, to complete the trade.
+On April 1, 2008, Young hit his first career walk-off single against San Francisco Giants pitcher Keiichi Yabu.
+He battled injuries the rest of the season, and had to undergo offseason surgery on his elbow His attempt to rejoin the Dodgers roster for 2009 was derailed when he suffered another minor injury in spring training, and he began the season on the disabled list.